 To check which plugins you have installed on your site or which ones are required to be updated, all you have to do is login to your WordPress dashboard and navigate to Plugins.
 And it will show you the complete list of plugins you are using.

 How many plugins are too many

-This means a single poorly coded plugin can slow down your site and if you are worried about the number of request and database bloat then I will recommend using WP Rocket.
+This means a single poorly coded plugin can slow down your site and if you are worried about the number of requests and database bloat then I will recommend using WP Rocket.

 If you want to take it a step further pair it up with a CDN and your site will load blazing fast.
-Currently we are using 18 plugin on this site including WP Rocket.
+Currently, we are using 18 plugins on this site including WP Rocket.